Computer scientists research and develop new technologies.

 Computer Science Degree Programs

-Browse accredited degrees, vocational certificates and self-paced online courses matching the computer scientist education requirements and career track.
+Browse accredited degrees, vocational certificates, and online courses matching the computer scientist career track.

 Find Computer Science Schools

 Computer Scientist Jobs

 Your computer science training and experience may qualify you for a range of job roles, including:

 - Data Scientist jobs